JacobSeedorff21/fastbackward/README.md

 ```

     ##    user  system elapsed
-    ##    7.81    1.59    9.42
+    ##    8.41    0.97    9.42

-Using the fast backward elimination algorithm from the **fastbackward**
+For this logistic regression model, the fast backward elimination
-package was about 3.48 times faster than step was for this logistic
+algorithm from the **fastbackward** package was about 3.49 times faster
-regression model.
-The amount of speedup attained by using the fast
+than step.
+The amount of speedup attained from the fast backward
-backward algorithm depends on the strength of association between the
+elimination algorithm depends on the strength of association between the
-covariates and the response variable, so it will vary depending on the
+covariates and the response variable.
+So, speedup will vary depending on
-specific problem.
+the specific problem.

 ### Checking results